introlab/t-top/tools/stewart_simulator/README.md

 # Stewart Simulator
 This is a tool to design the Stewart platform and generate the controller code.
-The forward kinematics is done with a small neural network to simplify the development since the solution can have many solutions.

 ## Folder Structure
 - The [configuration](configuration), [controller_parameters](controller_parameters), [state](state) and [ui](ui) folders contain the Python code.